Sterling Price: Mexican–American War

 In January 1847, the Taos Revolt occurred, and Charles Bent, the United States Governor of New Mexico, was killed.
-Price mobilized troops against the revolt, but as had to keep a garrison in Santa Fe, was initially only able to move towards Taos with 353 men and four mountain howitzers, leaving on January 23.
+Price mobilized troops against the revolt, but as he had to keep a garrison in Santa Fe, was initially only able to move towards Taos with 353 men and four mountain howitzers, leaving on January 23.
 On January 24, Price's men defeated a superior enemy force at the Battle of Cañada, and then received reinforcements which brought his strength to 479 men.
 After winning the Battle of Embudo Pass, Price's column reached Taos on February 2.
 The revolters had taken up positions in several buildings at the Taos Pueblo complex, and Price ordered an artillery bombardment of February 3, which was followed by a successful attack the next day.
 Two leaders of the Taos Revolt were captured: one was executed later in the year, and the other was murdered in prison.
 According to Shalhope, Price "displayed considerable skill" over the source of the Taos campaign.

 Once the Missourians returned to garrison duty, morale and discipline began to fall apart, leading to criticism of Price in the Missouri press.
 In July, Price received a promotion to brigadier general and became the military governor of Chihuahua, with Benton likely playing a role in the promotion.
 The enlistment periods for most of his men elapsed in August and September, and they returned home, along with Price.
 He visited his family and made trips to Jefferson City and St. Louis before returning to Fort Leavenworth in order to return to Santa Fe.
 After leaving the fort on November 10, Price arrived at Santa Fe in January 1848, where the garrison troops had been better-behaved in his absence.
 Price quickly sent out new orders to try to prevent discipline from cratering again, although these were not entirely successful.